molleweide/reaper-keys/_NOTES/syntax.md

 ---

-7. move new naming function over to SYNTAX/actions
+- move new naming function over to SYNTAX/actions

   - after each naming >> check comparison with previous tack find by GUID create a true diff check a la REACT

     ***

     change name > only change name / preserve prefix/opt
     change class
     change option

+## fallback routes

+- new group option 's'

+  send new sub tracks to `B::<group_name>_sum` create if doesn't exist

+> make sure a track is always routed somehow

+priority list???

 ## YPCI